 Diversity, Equity, & Inclusion

-Integrated Work and Affinity Arts Consulting are offering a 6-part leadership development series that will explore how to be an inclusive leader.
+Integrated Work and Affinity Arts Consulting are offering a 6-part leadership development series, with a focus on race, that will explore how to be an inclusive leader.
 This series invites leaders at all levels to understand what it really means to hold space for others, cultivate genuine curiosity and active listening skills while gaining a deeper understanding of themselves and others.